Kaumana Caves in Hilo – Pure adventure, exploration and it’s free

 Created during the 1881 lava flows into the areas around Hilo, The Kaumana caves are a fascinating place to explore as part of the Kaumana Caves State Park and they are free to visit.
+I love to visit the caves and exploring a little bit of untamed travel and real without guided tours.
 You can visit the entrance to the cave areas and a short distance before it actually becomes private property and you cannot go further.
 (There are no boundary marks to designate private property)

 History of the Kaumana Caves